Introduction

 Question: Why do I see the secondary mirror in my telescope?

 Answer: The telescope is not focused.
-If the shadow of the secondary mirror or spider vanes may be seen through the eyepiece.
+Suppose the shadow of the secondary mirror or spider vanes may be seen through the eyepiece.
 Reduce the size of the black shadow by turning the focusing knob.

 Question: How hard is it to collimate a telescope?

-Question: Which is better a refractor or a reflector telescope?
+Question: Which is better, a refractor or a reflector telescope?

 Final Verdict